 The anemometer comes with two different types of tubes; static tube and pitot tube.

 The incoming air pressure will be measured by the pitot tube, whereas the static tube is responsible for measuring the static pressure in the flow of the wind.

 Afterward, the velocity of wind will be determined from these values by using the Bernoulli’s equation.

 High wind speed isn’t a problem for pitot tube as it handles it quite efficiently.

 In addition, pitot tube anemometers offer a quick response.

+An anemometer is a vital part of the weather stations.
 If you’re going to buy one, make sure that it’s suitable for your area.
 Cheerio!